 Did Cooking Make Us Human?

 BBC, Horizon, Charles Colville, Helen McCrory (narrator)

+Available at: Films on Demand Streaming Videos (Duluth campus)

+course viewing guide

-Available at: Films on Demand Streaming Videos (Duluth campus) course viewing guide≥ was with some of the last of the very traditional hunters and gatherers of the Leech Lake Reservation.
-Paul Buffalo. (born first in 1898/9 and again on White Oak Point on the 4th of July in 1900) and I-in the mid-1960s-shared a porcupine, boiled whole, with his brother "Joe Sky" Nason in a small log cabin in the woods west of Deer River.
+Trying the Hadza hunter-gatherer berry and porcupine diet -- BBCNews 23 July 2017 was with some of the last of the very traditional hunters and gatherers of the Leech Lake Reservation.
+Paul Buffalow (born first in 1898/9 and again on White Oak Point on the 4th of July in 1900) and I-in the mid-1960s-shared a porcupine, boiled whole, with his brother "Joe Sky" Nason in a small log cabin in the woods west of Deer River.
 "Joe Sky" killed it with a wooden club explaining that he just had a hankerin' for some old time food-very much like we will see this week in the BBC video Did Cooking Make us Human?
 Paul Buffalo's family lived following the traditional seasonal food cycle until WWI, about 1915.